jeromeetienne/blog.jetienne.com/source/_posts/2013-04-23-debug-dot-js-global-detection.markdown

 It implements NaN checking to be sure your math computation doesn't end up with [NaN](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/NaN).
 With plain js, it is silently ignored, with [debug.js](https://github.com/jeromeetienne/debug.js), you are warned immediatly.
-Many other feature like that.
+Many other feature are like that.

 Oh and an *important feature*, [debug.js](https://github.com/jeromeetienne/debug.js)